ostern42/CamBridge/WISDOM_CLAUDE.md

 - 💪 "Build Attempt #10" - Unser Persistence-Record!
 - 🆕 "ÜBERALL wichtig" - Olivers Version-Everywhere Moment!
 - 🆕 "God is in the details" - Especially version numbers!
+- 🆕 "Build-Fehler kaskadieren" - Fix one at a time!

 ## 📖 [SOUL] Gelernte Lektionen